 First, remove the derailleur, derailleur hanger, and shifters from your bike.
 This will eliminate the extra weight and complexity of the gears.
 Next, remove any unnecessary chain links and adjust the chain tension to fit your new gear setup.
 Install a single-speed freewheel or a fixed gear hub on your rear wheel, depending on your preference.
 Finally, choose a front chainring that matches the intended use of your bike and install it on your crankset.
 With your new single-speed setup, you’ll be ready to enjoy a simpler, lighter, and more efficient ride.

-You may also like: How to Service a Mountain Bike Yourself: A Beginner’s Guide
+You may also like: What Size Are Mountain Bike Wheels?
+A Guide to Choosing the Right Diameter

 Tips for Choosing the Right Gear Ratio for Your Single Speed